-Intel Corp. designs, manufactures and sells computer components and related products.
-The company also engages in the designing and manufacturing of computing and communication components, such as microprocessors, chipsets, motherboards, and wireless and wired connectivity products.
-It develops advanced integrated digital technology products, primarily integrated circuits, for industries such as computing and communications.
-The company operates its business through the following segments: Client computing Group, Data Center Group, Internet of Things Group, Software & Services and All Other.
-The Client Computing Group segment includes platforms designed for the notebook, desktop, tablets, phones, wireless and wired connectivity products, and mobile communication components.
-The Data Center Group segment includes platforms designed for the enterprise, cloud, communications infrastructure, and technical computing segments.
-The Internet of Things Group segment offers platforms designed for Internet of Things market segments, including retail, transportation, industrial, and buildings and home use, along with other market segments.
-The Software & Services Operating segment includes software products designed to deliver innovative solutions that secure computers, mobile devices, networks, and software products and services that promote Intel architecture as the platform of choice for software development.
-Intel was founded by Robert Norton Noyce and Gordon Earle Moore on July 18, 1968 and is headquartered in Santa Clara, CA.
+Intel Corp. engages in the design, manufacture, and sale of computer products and technologies.
+It delivers computer, networking, and communications platforms.
+It operates its business through the following segments: Client Computing Group, Data Center Group, Internet of Things Group, Non-Volatile Memory Solutions Group, Intel Security Group, Programmable Solutions, and All Other.
+The Client Computing Group segment consists of platforms designed for notebooks, 2 in 1 systems, desktops, tablets, phones, wireless and wired connectivity products, and mobile communication components.
+The Data Center Group segment includes workload-optimized platforms and related products designed for enterprise, cloud, and communication infrastructure market.
+The Internet of Things Group segment comprises of platforms such as retail, transportation, industrial, video, buildings and smart cities, along with a broad range of other market segments.
+The Non-Volatile Memory Solutions Group segment constitutes of NAND flash memory products primarily used in solid-state drives.
+The Intel Security Group segment composes of security software products designed to deliver innovative solutions that secure computers, mobile devices, and networks.
+The Programmable Solutions Group segment contains programmable semiconductors and related products for a broad range of markets, including communications, data center, industrial, military, and automotive.
+The All Other segment consist of results from other non-reportable segment and corporate-related charges.
+The company was founded by Robert Norton Noyce and Gordon Earle Moore on July 18, 1968 and is headquartered in Santa Clara, CA.